godotengine/godot-docs/tutorials/xr/xr_action_map.rst

   It is the recommendation from the OpenXR Working Group that only bindings for controllers actually tested by the developer are setup.
   The XR runtimes are designed with this in mind.
-  They can do a better job at rebinding a provided binding, then a developer who takes a best stab at bindings.
+  They can perform a better job of rebinding a provided binding than a developer can makes educated guesses.
   Especially as the developer can't test if this leads to a comfortable experience for the end user.

   This is our advice as well: limit your action map to the interaction profiles for devices you have actually tested your game with.